 ON THE SCENE

-It started more than two years ago…When youth after Parkland showed their power many youth became inspired to act.
+It started more than 4 years ago…When youth after Parkland showed their power many youth became inspired to act.
 Some learned about events only by luck, though, leaving out countless of us who would have attended events if only we had known about them.
 We were frustrated - There was no simple place to find resources, events, and information, because they were posted across hundreds of websites.
 This made it more difficult to become an activist.